-The Gatekeepers is a comprehensive resource in ongoing proceedings in the two Civil Actions listed below.
-This material is primarily drawn from Exhibit A to Dr. David Lewis' affidavit dated October 28, 2009, which was submitted to the Court in USA, ex rel.
+The Gatekeepers was a comprehensive resource in the two Civil Actions listed below, which ended in 2011.
+It drew primarily upon "Exhibit A" to Dr. David Lewis' affidavit dated 28 October 2009 in USA, ex rel.
 Lewis, McElmurray and Boyce v.
 Walker et al.